pipeedge/evals-explainability/ACADEMIC_PAPER_METHODOLOGY.md

 ### 3.3 Component 2: Root Cause Analyzer (RCA)

-The Root Cause Analyzer constitutes the second component of MADE, responsible for discovering causal relationships and generating counterfactual explanations to understand failure mechanisms.
+The Root Cause Analyzer constitutes the second component of MADF, responsible for discovering causal relationships and generating counterfactual explanations to understand failure mechanisms.

 #### 3.3.1 Causal Graph Builder

-We employ a Graph Neural Network (GNN) to discover causal relationships between features, following **Davis et al. (2023)**.
+We employ a Graph Neural Network (GNN) to discover causal relationships between features, building upon the GNN architectures introduced by **Kipf & Welling (2017)** and **Velickovic et al. (2018)**.
 The GNN operates on a feature graph $G = (V, E)$ where vertices $V$ represent features and edges $E$ represent potential causal relationships.

 The node update function is defined as: